Haileybury School of Mines: Guest Lecture Series

 Metso Outotec’s BIOX technology solution offering has been developed and expanded in recent years to provide a cost-effective and efficient solution for base metal extraction from base metal sulphide deposits (including primary and secondary copper sulphides as well as cobalt sulphides).

-The recovery of occluded gold from refractory sulphide ore bodies is sometimes compounded by the presence of naturally occurring organic carbon in the ore causing preg-robbing.
-A hot caustic leaching process was developed, and the first installation implemented at Kirkland Lake Gold’s Fosterville BIOX® operation in Bendigo, Australia.
-Metso Outotec acquired the rights to the technology from Fosterville and commenced further development of the technology which saw the birth of the High Temperature Caustic Conditioning (HiTeCC) process for application of double refractory ores.
+The recovery of occluded gold from refractory sulphide ore bodies is sometimes compounded by the presence of naturally occurring organic carbon in the ore, causing preg-robbing.
+A hot caustic leaching process was developed, and the first installation was implemented at Kirkland Lake Gold’s Fosterville BIOX® operation in Bendigo, Australia.
+Metso Outotec acquired the rights to the technology from Fosterville and commenced further development of the technology, which saw the birth of the High-Temperature Caustic Conditioning (HiTeCC) process for the application of double refractory ores.
 The second industry delivery of this technology is at the Suzdal Gold Mine near Semi in Kazakhstan.
 The plant was commissioned during Q2 2016.

 About the Speaker

 Jan van Niekerk completed his B Engineering (Metallurgy) degree at the University of Pretoria in 1995.
 He started his career at Gencor Process Research in 1996 working on the development and testing of the BIOX Process.
 Mr van Niekerk stayed with the BIOX technology in various capacities until taking over the management of the technology under Gold Fields in 2006.
-Mr van Niekerk led the management buy-out of the technology from Gold Fields in 2013 that saw the formation of Biomin South Africa as well as the subsequent integration of the BIOX Process into Metso Outotec.
-Mr van Niekerk was involved in the testing, design and commissioning of a number of BIOX plants including the Coricancha BIOX plant in Peru and the Fosterville BIOX plant in Australia.
+Mr van Niekerk led the management buy-out of the technology from Gold Fields in 2013, which saw the formation of Biomin South Africa as well as the subsequent integration of the BIOX Process into Metso Outotec.
+Mr van Niekerk was involved in the testing, design and commissioning of a number of BIOX plants, including the Coricancha BIOX plant in Peru and the Fosterville BIOX plant in Australia.
 Mr van Niekerk also oversaw the commercialisation of the ASTER, HiTeCC and BIOX MesoTHERM Processes by the BIOX team.
-Mr van Niekerk is now the Director, Gold Process Solutions looking after the development of the gold hydrometallurgical processes within Metso Outotec.
+Mr van Niekerk is now the Director of Gold Process Solutions, looking after the development of the gold hydrometallurgical processes within Metso Outotec.

 Watch the recording: